 nsp._domainkey.mcsmemail.eu.
 3600 IN TXT "v=DKIM1\; k=rsa\; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQChZM8yjegaKfd0ssKyezTW/7xbDSNc0uPd50xa5/ecerv1v3mHKM+T7mClzRmIEx+Ji6AisVeo2uvjTYPemHFMBlQpuS/4zc2QxWHqp62FSQ7lASBOzDfUrIwayPVqwSPD6NrnfVSWoUNrFGGSVeU5uLASecBzTfxPukqTHgYKhQIDAQAB"

-The following screenshot illustrates adding a new DKIM TXT record in a common DNS management interface (DE) of an internet provider.
+The following screenshot illustrates adding a new DKIM TXT record in an internet provider’s common DNS management interface (DE).
 The hostname textbox contains the selector nsp followed by the subdomain _domainkey.

 The DKIM public key